SDU-eScience/UCloud/frontend-web/README.md

 ## Code Structure

-Of notable npm-packages, the frontend uses the `React`-frameworks, along with the `Redux` library for handling data<sup>\*</sup>, and the `Styled-Components` library for styling of components.
-Addtionally, the application uses the `React-Router` for navigation, `jest` for testing.
+Of notable npm-packages, the frontend uses the `React`-frameworks, along with the `Redux` library for managing some state<sup>\*</sup>.
+Additionally, the application uses the `React-Router` for navigation.
 The project is written in `TypeScript`.

 Each category (category meaning e.g. Files, Applications, Dashboard, Activity), groups components by their association, i.e. every component referring to a category, will be found in the corresponding folder.
-Additionally, if a component has a reducer, it will be placed in a folder named `Redux`, along with the associated reducer actions, using the naming convention `<ComponentName>Reducer` and `<ComponentName>Actions`
+Additionally, if a component has a reducer, it will be placed in a folder named `Redux`, along with the associated reducer actions, using the naming convention `<ComponentName>Reducer` and `<ComponentName>Actions`.

 Data is retrieved from the backend by contacting the corresponding backend-services in charge of the data.